 Abstract-The need to query spatiotemporal databases that store trajectories of moving objects arises in a broad range of application domains.
-In this work, we focus on in-memory distance threshold queries which return all moving objects that are found within a given distance d of a fixed or moving object over a time interval.
-We propose algorithms to solve such queries efficiently, using an R-tree index to store trajectory data and two methods for filtering out trajectory segments so as to reduce segment processing time.
+In this work, we focus on in-memory distance threshold searches which return all moving objects that are found within a given distance d of a fixed or moving object over a time interval.
+We propose algorithms to solve such searches efficiently, using an R-tree index to store trajectory data and two methods for filtering out trajectory segments so as to reduce segment processing time.
 We evaluate our algorithms on both real-world and synthetic in-memory trajectory datasets.
-Choosing an efficient trajectory splitting strategy to reduce index resolution increases the efficiency of distance threshold queries.
-Interestingly, the traditional notion of considering good trajectory splits by minimizing the volume of MBBs so as to reduce index overlap is not well-suited to improve the performance of inmemory distance threshold queries.
+Choosing an efficient trajectory splitting strategy to reduce index resolution increases the efficiency of distance threshold searches.
+Moreover, we demonstrate that distance threshold searches can be performed in parallel using a multithreaded implementation and we observe that high parallel efficiency (72.2%-85.7%) can be obtained.
+Interestingly, the traditional notion of considering good trajectory splits by minimizing the volume of hyperrectangular minimum bounding boxes (MBBs) so as to reduce index overlap is not well-suited to improve the performance of in-memory distance threshold searches.

-Keywords-in-memory databases; query optimization; spatiotemporal databases; trajectories.
+Keywords-query optimization; query parallelization; spatiotemporal databases; trajectory searches.

-I. Introduction
+I. INTRODUCTION

-Moving object databases (MODs) have gained attention as applications in several domains analyze trajectories of moving objects (animals, vehicles, humans, stellar bodies, etc.).
-Contributing to the motivation for MOD research is the proliferation of mobile devices that provide location information (e.g., GPS tracking).
-We focus on MODs that store historical trajectories [1], [2], [3], [4], such as the movement patterns of animals over a given period of observation, and that must support queries over subsets, or perhaps the full set, of the trajectory histories.
-In particular, we focus on two types of distance threshold queries:
+Moving object databases (MODs) have gained attention as applications in several domains analyze trajectories of moving objects.
+Some examples include the movement patterns of animals in ecology studies, vehicles in traffic monitoring applications, stellar bodies in astrophysical simulations and the movement of objects in many other domains.
+Contributing to the motivation for MOD research is the proliferation of mobile devices that provide location information such as GPS tracking, which can provide short-term information to users, or whose data can be stored for subsequent processing.
+Regardless of how trajectory data is generated, trajectory similarity searches are used to gain insight into application domains, which attempt to find similarities between the properties of trajectories.
+Such similarities could be due to trajectories that cluster together over a time interval, or to trajectories with similar spatial properties, such as being short, or long, over a time interval.
+We focus on MODs that store historical trajectories [1], [2], [3], [4], [5], and that must support searches over subsets, or perhaps the full set, of the trajectory histories.
+In particular, we focus on two types of trajectory similarity searches, which we term distance threshold searches:

-- 1) Find all trajectories within a distance d of a given static point over a time interval $[t_0, t_1]$ . - 2) Find all trajectories within a distance d of a given trajectory over a time interval $[t_0, t_1]$ .
+- 1) Find all trajectories within a distance d of a given static point over a time interval $[t_0, t_1]$. - 2) Find all trajectories within a distance d of a given trajectory over a time interval $[t_0, t_1]$.

 An example query of the first type would be to find all animals within a distance d of a water source within a day.
 An example query of the second type would be to find all police vehicles on patrol within a distance d of a moving stolen vehicle during an afternoon.
-We investigate efficient distance threshold querying on MODs, making the following contributions:
+We investigate efficient distance threshold searches on MODs, making the following contributions: